codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

 | Codacy app UI                                    | Planned     | -                                                                                                                                                           |
 | Codacy API                                       | Planned     | -                                                                                                                                                           |

-As a result of this transition, both old and new data will coexist during this period, <span class="skip-vale">potentially</span> leading to [differences in reported metrics](#differences-in-coverage-metrics-between-the-old-and-new-coverage-engines).
+Because of this transition, both old and new data will coexist during this period, <span class="skip-vale">potentially</span> leading to [differences in reported metrics](#differences-in-coverage-metrics-between-the-old-and-new-coverage-engines).

 ## Git provider status checks from the new Coverage engine {: id="status-checks"}